tingbot/tingbot-docs/docs/guides/touch-buttons.md

     tingbot.run()

 When the above is run the screen contents will continually scroll from right to left.
 A vertical line - a 1-pixel wide by 240 pixels high rectangle the same colour as the screen background - is 'inserted at the right hand side of the screen to fill the 'gap' made by moving the contents of the screen one pixel to the left.
 This is a simple way to 'animate' the display.
-The following screenshot of the Tingbot simulator captures one frame of the action.

  ![image](images/TingbotBT008.png)

-Of course the best way to fully understand what's going on is to run this **More buttons** example for yourself!
+Check the [tingbot-python buttons](https://tingbot-python.readthedocs.io/en/latest/buttons.html) documentation for more info on what can be done with buttons.

 Touch
 =====